CiscoSE/ISE-TACACS_Accounting-to-ServiceNOW/README.md

 ## Prerequisites
 1. ISE 2.4 (2.2 and 2.3 should work but wasn't tested during the build)
-2. Workload capable of running Logstash
+2. Workload capable of running Logstash.
+(Tested on EC2 in AWS)
 3. ServiceNOW account with a service account capable of creating Change Management tickets

+### Step 1 - Install logstash
 ```
 The first step to installing Logstash from YUM is to retrieve Elastic’s public key.
 [user]$ rpm –import https://artifacts.elastic.co/GPG-KEY-elasticsearch